InnSiders Guide: Our Recommendations & Tips to Help You Maximize Your Time in Salem

 One of our recommendations is that you pre-visit Salem by checking out Destination Salem and Welcome to Salem for upcoming events & schedules.
 Download the Salem Visitor’s Guide.
 Read Travel articles about Salem.

-For 3 nights stay or more in Salem and/or Boston
+Recommendations or 3 nights stay or more in Salem and/or Boston

 Get the Go Boston card and have it shipped to your home or here to Northey Street House.
 It gets you into many popular Boston AND Salem attractions including the more expensive Boston trolley rides.